+The relationship-level and importer-level results appear to point in opposite directions but are in fact complementary.
+The relationship-level result (Figure~\ref{fig:main}) identifies the effect of exposure \textit{within} an importer's portfolio: conditional on the importer, exposed relationships are \textit{less} likely to end than non-exposed ones, consistent with importers actively preserving their disrupted suppliers.
+The importer-level result (Figure~\ref{fig:firm_Exposure}) identifies the effect of an importer's \textit{portfolio-level} exposure on the survival of any of its relationships (whether exposed or non-exposed): firms with a higher share of exposed relationships end more relationships overall.
+The two results therefore capture distinct margins of adjustment: the within-importer result reflects short-run relationship preservation, while the importer-level result reflects medium-run portfolio rebalancing by the most exposed firms.\\

-\textbf{Portfolio reallocation.}\ Temporary disruptions to relationships may affect a firm’s longer-run accumulation of supplier links.
-One potential response is reallocation: firms may shift activity to other markets, updating beliefs and sourcing from suppliers in less-exposed regions \citep{Balboni2023}, or move toward less relationship-intensive channels that are more resilient to supply disruptions \citep{Cajal-Grossi2023}.
+\textbf{Portfolio reallocation.}\ Temporary disruptions to relationships may affect a firm's longer-run accumulation of supplier links.
+One potential response is reallocation: firms may shift activity toward suppliers in less-exposed regions, updating their beliefs about supply reliability \citep{Balboni2023}, or move toward less relationship-intensive sourcing channels that are more resilient to supply disruptions \citep{Cajal-Grossi2023}.

-Although activity outside the Colombian market is unobserved, I use changes in importers’ domestic supplier portfolios as a proxy for these adjustment margins.
-By analyzing the formation and termination of buyer--seller relationships across all potential matches, I assess whether disrupted firms substitute toward new partners, consolidate existing relationships, or contract their portfolios, consistent with portfolio reallocation.

-I estimate equation (\ref{Y5}) separately for the formation of new relationships ($y^n$) and for relationship endings ($y^e$), allowing both margins to evolve over time.
-This approach captures not only the dissolution of pre-existing relationships but also whether new matches formed after the shock persist.
-Figure \ref{fig:new_matches} presents the results.
-The left panel shows relationship formation, and the right panel shows relationship endings.
-For high-degree importers, exposure to the shock significantly reduces the probability of forming new relationships at the time of the shock, with the effect persisting in subsequent periods.
-In short, these firms do not replace disrupted suppliers within the same market.
-This pattern is consistent with reallocation toward other markets rather than within-market substitution.

-The right panel shows large and persistent increases in relationship endings for high-degree importers, consistent with the portfolio-level effects documented in Figure \ref{fig:firm_Exposure}.
-Importantly, even relationships formed after the shock are more likely to end, indicating that newly formed matches are fragile and do not offset portfolio contraction.
-For low-degree importers, I find little evidence of either increased relationship formation or elevated relationship ending.
-Their portfolios remain comparatively stable, suggesting limited scope for reallocation.
-These firms may be constrained in their ability to enter new markets and therefore maintain existing relationships despite the shock.\\